meerapatelmd/HemOncExt/README.md

 ## Initial Setup
 1. Create a HemOnc Extension Schema in a database and instantiate the OMOP Vocabulary Tables (createHemOncExtSchema.R)
 2. Instantiate OMOP Vocabulary Tables (ddlHemOncExtSchema.R)
 3. Migrate HemOnc Concepts and RxNorm/RxNorm Ingredients and Precise Ingredients to the new HemOnc Extension Schema to create new relationships
+4. Recommended Maintenance: every time an update is done to the HemOnc or RxNorm vocabulary, the

 4, Enumerate all NEW concepts with this batch into a single dataframe
 5. Populate NEW Concepts by concept_class_id: